Monday – Thursday

 Admissions @ NCC

-At NCC, we hope and expect that your college experience will be exciting and rewarding.
-We are very proud of the education we have to offer here, and we feel that it is offered in a friendly and caring environment.
-Once you are here, you will have specific questions that can be answered by your teachers or by other students in your classes.
-But, to help you get started, we have included several links that may help you.
+We hope and expect that your college experience will be exciting and rewarding at Norwalk Community College.
+We are very proud of the education we provide, and we feel that it is offered in a friendly and caring environment.
+You may have specific questions that can be answered by your professors or by other students in your classes.
+Additionally, we have included several links that may help you.

-If you already have decided to attend classes here, we strongly recommend that you attend Orientation.
+It is mandatory that first time college students attend a PAW workshop.
+You will work with an advisor to choose your classes, based on testing and GPA results.
+We strongly recommend that you attend Orientation.
 Our Orientation program will help familiarize you with the College and the location of your individual classes.

 Re-Admit / Returning Students